rdegges/django-skel/docs/source/getting-started.rst

 Before I start writing code, I like to setup a `virtualenv
 <http://www.virtualenv.org/en/latest/index.html>`_ for myself--this allows me
-to install all my project dependencies in a local installation, as opposed to isntalling all of them globally on my box.
+to install all my project dependencies in a local installation, as opposed to installing all of them globally on my box.

 To install the local dependencies (that you'll need to run your site locally), run the following command::